Mom was diagnosed with a terminal illness. She did not die on her own terms but through faith, offered her suffering to the Lord.

 Mom lived 17 years with the disease, some 10 years longer than projected.
 Her last years were characterized by numerous doctor and hospital visits.

 In previous conversations, mom told me she didn’t want any “unnecessary means” performed on her in an event such as this.
 But this day, her older sister Jenny was in the room and didn’t want me to make the decision before consulting with mom’s younger sister Mary who had not yet arrived.
-I told the doctor I would need a moment to make the decision.
+I told the doctor I would need time to make the decision.

 I felt trapped.
 Mom's time was slipping away.
 I knew that mom’s wishes were to let her go.
 Further, the doctor told me that her body was so frail that it might not endure the trauma of the resuscitation efforts.
 I wanted to slip out of the hospital room, unnoticed by my aunt and let the doctor and nurses know they could let her go, they did not have to resuscitate.